amitkumargond/Obstacle-avoidance-robot/README.md

 # Obstacle-avoidance-robot
 This robot uses 5 ultrasonic sensors and servo motor as a steering and can go autonomously by avoiding collisions.
+The arduino code is as follows:
 #include<Servo.h>
 Servo myservo;
 const int pingPin1 = 2; // Trigger Pin of Ultrasonic Sensor1